buboi/modbus-simulator/README.md

 - TOML configuration to define server settings, update interval, and register bindings.
 - CSV-driven data updates that cycle through rows on a fixed interval.
+- Optional scaling, offset, and data type conversion for numeric registers.

 ## Getting Started